Ring (programming language)

 Ring is a dynamically typed, general-purpose programming language.
-It can be embedded in C/C++ projects, extended using C/C++ code and/or used as a standalone language.
+It can be embedded in C/C++ projects, extended using C/C++ code or used as a standalone language.
 The supported programming paradigms are imperative, procedural, object-oriented, functional, meta, declarative using nested structures, and natural programming.
 The language is portable (Windows, Linux, macOS, Android, WebAssembly, etc.) and can be used to create console, GUI, web, game and mobile applications.

 History

-In 2009, Mahmoud Samir Fayed created a minor domain-specific language called Supernova that focuses on User interface (UI) creation and uses some ideas related to Natural Language Programming, then he realized the need for a new language that is general-purpose and can increase the productivity of natural language creation.
+In 2009, Mahmoud Samir Fayed created a minor domain-specific language called Supernova that focuses on user interface creation and uses some ideas related to natural-language programming, then he realized the need for a new language that is general-purpose and can increase the productivity of natural language creation.
 Ring aims to offer a language focused on helping the developer with building natural interfaces and declarative DSLs.